 About US ETF Constituents

 The US ETF Constituents dataset by QuantConnect tracks the constituents and weighting of US Equities in 2,650 ETF listings.
-The data starts in January 2009 and is delivered on a daily basis.
+The data starts in June 2009 and is delivered on a daily basis (monthly basis before January 2015).
 This dataset is created by tracking the host ETF websites and can be delayed by up to 1 week.

 This dataset depends on the US Equity Security Master dataset because the US Equity Security Master dataset contains information on splits, dividends, and symbol changes.